FIWARE/tutorials.Media-Streams/README.md

 additional features such as group communition and broadcasting, but also means that is possible to process and interpret the media stream as it is received enabling transcoding, recording, mixing or object detection.

+## The teaching goal of this tutorial

+The goal of this tutorial is to provide you with a simple getting started guide on how to install and use the **Kurento** Media Server.
+For this purpose a simple Node.js Express application will be created.
+The emphasis will be on how to integrate
+**Kurento** as a generic enabler within the FIWARE system and alter context.

+The intention here is not to teach users how manipulate media streams using Node - indeed any language could have been chosen.
+It is merely to show how a sample programming language could be used analyse and alter a media stream to potentially raise events and alter the context of a product *"powered by FIWARE"*.

+All the code for the demo can be found within the `nodejs` folder within the [kurento-examples](https://github.com/Fiware/tutorials.Media-Streams/tree/master/kurento-examples) directory.
+Alternative `client-side-javascript` and `java` examples are also available.
+Obviously, your choice of programming language will depend upon your own business needs - when reading the code below please keep this in mind and substitute Node.js with your own programming language as appropriate.

+Additional non-context related **Kurento** examples exist, which are beyond the scope of this tutorial.
+For more information, please refer to the [official Kurento Tutorial Documentation](https://doc-kurento.readthedocs.io/en/stable/user/tutorials.html).
+**Kurento** is a stand-alone product and can also be used outside of the FIWARE ecosystem as a generic media server.

 # Prerequisites